ForNeVeR/overtone/docs/resources.md

 Game Resources
 ==============
 Overtone is utilizing the resources from the original CD.
-We consider the English ISO of the game from [My Abandonware][my-abandonware.the-tone-rebellion] (the "Alternative ISO Version") to serve as the reference, though other versions of the game are known to exist (e.g. check [these][fadoli.title-screen] French title screen buttons).
+We consider the English ISO of the game from the [Internet Archive][archive-org.the-tone-rebellion] (the "Alternative ISO Version") to serve as the reference, though other versions of the game are known to exist (e.g. check [these][fadoli.title-screen] French title screen buttons).
 Ideally, they shouldn't differ in resource contents too much from the English one.

 Files on the CD
 ---------------